cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE consists of two stages: registration and authenticated key exchange.
-In the first stage, a client registers its password with the server and stores its encrypted credentials on the server.
+In the first stage, a client registers its password with the server and stores its credential file on the server.
 The client inputs its credentials, which includes its password and user identifier, and the server inputs its parameters, which includes its private key and other information.